 I love red wine.

-But I must admit, if I go to a restaurant and I am served red wine in a small glass (or even worse, a cup), filled to the brim, I enjoy it much less than if it’s served in a large, typical red wine glass, filled halfway.
+But I must admit, if I go to a restaurant and I’m served red wine in a cup filled to the brim, I enjoy it much less than if it’s served in a large red wine glass, filled halfway.

 Why might this be?
-While red wine supposedly tastes better when served in a larger glass (it helps to bring out the flavor), it also has to do with expectations.
-You see, positive expectations allow us to enjoy experiences more.
-Because I expect the wine to taste better when served out of a big glass (since this is the proper way to drink wine and it’s generally served this way at fancy restaurants), it actually does taste better to me.
+I expect the wine to taste better when served in a big glass (since this is the proper way to drink red wine and it’s generally served this way at fancy restaurants).
+And those positive expectations shape my reality: It actually does taste better.